What are Pros and Cons of Rolling Over Your TSP Into an IRA?

 Cons of TSP Rollover: Typically higher fees and expenses, transfer old 401(k) or IRA into TSP, no administrative fee, creditors protection, no RMD until you retire from the federal job

 The TSP or Thrift Savings Plan is the federal government’s 401(k) plan that we see in the private sector.
-One of the biggest decisions for the TSP owner is whether to leave the money in the plan or transfer it to an IRA or Individual Retirement Account.
+One of the most significant decisions for the TSP owner is whether to leave the money in the plan or transfer it to an IRA or Individual Retirement Account.

-In this blog post, I present some pros and cons of TSP rollovers.
+This blog post presents some pros and cons of TSP rollovers.

 Pros of Rollover

-1. Full control of investments: With an IRA, you have greater control over investments.
+1. Full control of investments: You have greater control over investments with an IRA.
 With the TSP, you are restricted to the five funds and a combination of these funds.
 For some, this can be problematic if you are a novice at investing, and you could end up making your retirement worse off with a greater choice.

 4. Professional money management: One advantage of transferring TSP funds to an IRA is that a professional investment advisor can directly manage IRA investments.
-This can benefit some who don’t want to mess with investments and value the advice of an investment manager.
+Money management can benefit some who don’t want to mess with investments and value the advice of an investment manager.
 However, keep in mind this can come with considerable costs, upwards of 1% of the Assets Under Management or AUM.
 For example, a million-dollar rollover to an IRA managed could cost you $10,000 per year in fees!
-This is not including the expense ratios of the funds where your money is being invested.
+These fees do not include the expense ratios of the underlying funds where your money is being invested.
 For some, this is too much money.
-There is value in professional money management for others, and they are willing to pay for the service.
+However, there is value in professional money management for others, and they are willing to pay for the service.

 Cons of Rollover